2026 Copa Centro-Oeste

-The 2026 Copa Centro-Oeste will be the 5th edition of this football competition held in Brazil.
-The 2026 edition marks the return of the competition, which has not been held since 2002.
+The 2026 Copa Centro-Oeste was the 5th edition of this football competition held in Brazil.
+The 2026 edition marked the return of the competition, which has not been held since 2002.
 Featuring 12 clubs, Distrito Federal, Espírito Santo, Goiás, Mato Grosso and Tocantins have two vacancies; Mato Grosso do Sul with one.
 The other one berth was set according to CBF ranking.

-The champion will have a spot in the third round of the 2027 Copa do Brasil and the 2026 Copa Verde.
+In the finals, Anápolis defeated Rio Branco 4–2 on aggregate to win their first title and a place in the third round of the 2027 Copa do Brasil and earned the right to play against 2026 Copa Norte winners Paysandu in the 2026 Copa Verde.